12 Ways to Get Quality Construction Leads

 • Ask for reviews (more on that later)

-In addition to opening up your GMB profile to customer reviews, it’s important to do the same on other review sites like Yelp.
-Some of the lead generation sites mentioned in the next section also double as customer review sites.
+In addition to opening up your Google Business profile to customer reviews, it’s important to do the same on other review sites like Yelp.
+(Note: Some of the other lead generation platforms mentioned in the next section also double as customer review sites.)

 Why is this so important?